 Absolute beginners as the name suggests but someone who is interested in the brewing process and wants to know a little bit more about how their favourite beers are produced.
 You may have previously brewed in a bag many moons ago but now want to learn the real way.

-You’ll be alongside upto 12 attendees watching and learning from our brew instructor, with plenty of opportunities to ask questions and to have a mini-tour of the brewery.
+You’ll be paired up alongside upto 12 attendees watching and learning from our brew instructor, with plenty of opportunities to ask questions and to have a mini-tour of the brewery.

 What happens on the evening?

 You and your friends will be put into brewteams of up to twelve people, and be shown the various steps to brewing on a top of the range brew kit.
 You’ll also be welcomed on arrival, and given either a special hop guide or brewery tour as part of your evening’s entertainment.

 We’ll have the ingredients and recipe ready for you, and our staff will be on hand to take you through all the key steps to help you brew a fantastic beer - the only thing you will need to agree on is the name.